Milo1885/Tease-AI/README.md

 	  * Requires the following System Vocabulary files:
 	  * #SYS_HonorificPunish - The domme admonishes you for not addressing her correctly (immediately precedes the punishment)
 	  * #SYS_CapitalizeHonorific - The domme points out that she was not addressed correctly (immediately after failing to capitalize the honorific)
+	  * #SYS_MissingHonorific - The domme points out that you did not use the honorific in such a way to get you to immediately correct yourself.
+This file replaces the hardcoded "what?" response that Tease AI used before.

 * Added Commands:
 	* @CountVar[] - Allows you to connect a timer to a specified Variable that will change its value by 1 every second.